-Housing SA is South Australia's public housing authority which delivers housing related services through a network of regional offices throughout the State.
-Part of the Department of Human Services, Housing SA incorporates the former South Australian Housing Trust, Aboriginal Housing Authority and South Australian Community Housing Authority.
+The SA Housing Trust is South Australia's public housing authority which delivers housing related services through a network of regional offices throughout the State.

 Public housing is targeted to those people in most need.
 To be eligible applicants must meet a range of criteria including an income and assets test and/or a needs test.

-Housing SA also provides for some specific purpose housing programs and services.
+The SA Housing Trust also provides for some specific purpose housing programs and services.

 Legislation